 Office equipment (PC, fax/printer, phone, furniture, file cabinets)

 Every cafe is different, so costs are also individual.
-One owner will pay a fortune to design a cafe, and another will do it himself.
-Therefore, the final startup costs depend on your own needs and desires.
-We hope our article has helped you understand the initial outlays!
+While some owners may be willing to pay a fortune for interior design for their cafe, others may prefer to fit it out themselves.
+The final startup costs depend on your own needs and desires.
+We hope our article has helped you understand the initial outlay!